 Sales leaders are focused on channel to market alignment.
 Which markets should be pursued by which channels?
 Over the last 5 years, our clients have seen 40% growth in Inside Sales.
-As a guide to determining the right channels, download our 10th annual workbook, How to Make Your Number in 2017.
-Flip to the sales strategy section of the PDF and review the Channel Optimization phase on pages 290 – 298 of the workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 A major buyer behavior aspect that has escalated the growth of Inside Sales is the rising preference of prospects and customers to engage business virtually.
 It can be a win-win since Inside Sales is a virtual channel employed to increase the effectiveness of the sales force.
 Additionally, Inside Sales opens new markets that previous channels could not support.
 VPs of Sales have seen Inside Sales deal sizes going up year after year.
 All of these points are leading VPs of Sales to wonder, “How far up market can I take this?”

 Typical markets to employ Inside Sales against: